This is the setup tutorial for the Modern Homepage, which is available exclusively through the Feast Plugin.

 For sites with high volumes of social media or email subscribers, the "recent recipes" section can be moved up higher on the page.
 This is because returning users may be landing on the homepage looking for the newest recipes

-For sites that are primarily search engine and Pinterest driven, your recent recipes generally aren't the most relevant or timely content, and this section should stay here.
+For sites that are primarily search engine and Pinterest driven, your recent recipes generally aren't the most relevant or timely content, and this section should stay at the bottom.

 Nothing needs to be done in this section.